3D-UIR: 3D Gaussian for Underwater 3D Scene Reconstruction via Physics Based Appearance-Medium Decoupling: Methodology

-To further enhance appearance consistency while preserving spatial coherence, we associate each Gaussian with an appearance feature $\mathbf{f}_i$.
-Rather than employing random initialization that would lack intrinsic spatial correlation, we construct these features using multi-scale Fourier encoding to establish a locality-preserving prior:
+To further enhance appearance consistency while preserving spatial coherence, we associate each Gaussian with a trainable appearance feature $\mathbf{f}_i$.
+Rather than employing random initialization that would lack intrinsic spatial correlation, we initialize these features using multi-scale Fourier encoding to establish a locality-preserving prior:

 where point coordinates $p_k$ (for $k \in \{1,2,3\}$) are normalized to $[0,1]$ using the $0.97$ quantile of the $L^{\infty}$ norm, with $m$ ranging from $1$ to $4$, following the setting in \cite{2024wildgaussians}.